Taught postgraduate degrees in Mechanical Engineering

 In response to sustained international demand for highly skilled graduates in mechanical engineering, particularly for manufacturing and process engineering industries, University College Cork offers the Master of Engineering Science (MEngSc) Degree in Mechanical Engineering (Manufacturing, Process, and Automation Systems).
 Rather than over-specialisation in a specific area, the programme has been designed to extend and broaden a range of engineering skills for maximum employment flexibility.
 The programme contains a careful blend of mechanical engineering, manufacturing, process engineering and automation.
-This one-year full-time taught programme is open to graduates who already hold (or expect to obtain) an honours Bachelor degree (NFQ Level 8 or equivalent) with a minimum grade of 2:2 honours (GPA of 3.0/4.0 or equivalent) in mechanical engineering a cognate engineering discipline that must have covered mechanical engineering fundamentals such as mechanics, thermodynamics, fluid mechanics and materials.
+This one-year full-time taught programme is open to graduates who already hold (or expect to obtain) an honours Bachelor degree (NFQ Level 8 or equivalent) with a minimum grade of 2H2 (GPA of 3.0/4.0 or equivalent) in mechanical engineering or a closely related engineering discipline that must have covered mechanical engineering fundamentals such as mechanics, thermodynamics, fluid mechanics and materials.

 - Course Details

 - International Students